Record numbers of new investors open share trading accounts

 ASIC has delivered a warning as over 4,000 Australians a day pour into the stock market.

-The market volatility of the last few weeks has seen an extraordinary number of Australians jump into the stock market through online brokers.
+The market volatility of the last few weeks has resulted in an extraordinary number of Australians jumping into the stock market through online brokers.

 It comes as a new ASIC report revealed more than 140,000 new investors signed up to brokers between 24 February and 3 April, or an average of 4,675 new accounts a day.

 That's an increase of around 3.4 times compared to the previous 6-month period, with new investors now seemingly accounting for 21% of all existing accounts.

 The jump in activity prompted the corporate watchdog to deliver a warning to inexperienced investors to stop risky "daytrading" strategies – because many appear to be failing at it.

 "Even market professionals find it hard to ‘time’ the market in a turbulent environment, and the risk of significant losses is a regular challenge," ASIC cautioned in a statement on Wednesday.

 When there's a stock market correction it's not unusual for trade volumes to rise as investors look to scoop up bargains.